Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Hatano-Nelson model

+Since the eigenvectors of $\ham_{HN,f}$ can be chosen to be real when its eigenvalues are real, these matrix elements are also real.
+This implies that the full Hamiltonian $\ham_{HN}$ effectively has a Hermitian structure within this degenerate subspace.
+The degeneracy of the two states $|\psi\rangle$ and $|\phi\rangle$ at the level of $\ham_{HN,f}$ is lifted by $\delta \ham_{HN}=\ham_{HN}-\ham_{HN,f}$ in a hermitian manner at most.
+This leads to level repulsion which is opposite to what is required for two eigenstates to coalesce.
+This also implies that eigenstates, or their linear combinations, that are related by symmetry of the type of $\mathcal{G}$ cannot coalesce.
+Thus, there will be a finite range of $V_1$ for which the spectrum of $\ham_{HN}$ would be real, until one (or two) pair(s) of eigenstates, not related by any symmetry (of the type of $\mathcal{G}$), coalesce at an exceptional point.
+We illustrate this using one concrete example in Appendix C.

-As discussed in the SI, the above symmetry protection can be destroyed by a suitable choice of boundary condition.
-In this case one can have complex eigenvalues for any finite value of $V_1$, even though the spectrum of the corresponding $\ham_f$ is real~\cite{SI}.
+As discussed in Appendix D, the above symmetry protection can be destroyed by a choice of boundary condition that breaks translation symmetry.
+In this case one has complex eigenvalues for any finite value of $V_1$, even though the spectrum is real in the fragmented limit.